AbdulrhmanM0hamed/el-nor/privacy-policy.md

 Privacy Policy

-Welcome to our mobile application!
-This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our mobile application (“Application”).
-By using the Application, you agree to the collection and use of information in accordance with this policy.
+Thank you for using our mobile application.
+This Privacy Policy outlines how we collect, use, share, and protect your personal information when you use our application (“ملتقى النور القرآني”).
+By accessing or using the App, you agree to the terms described in this policy.

-Information We Collect When you use our Application, we may collect the following types of information:
+1. Information We Collect
 a.
+Information You Provide
+We may collect personal details that you voluntarily provide when using the App, such as:

-Information You Provide Your name, email, phone number, and password when you register.
+Your name, email address, phone number, and password during registration.

-Any information you submit via forms, surveys, or support messages.
+Any information you submit via forms, surveys, or support requests.

 b.
+Information Collected Automatically

-Automatically Collected Information Device Information: Includes your mobile device model, operating system, and device identifiers.
+Device Information: Including your device type, operating system version, and unique identifiers.

-Usage Data: Pages or features visited, interaction times, crash reports.
+Usage Data: Such as the screens you visit, time spent in the app, crash logs, and performance metrics.

-Location Data: Only if you grant permission through your device settings.
+Location Data: Only if you allow location access through your device permissions.

 c.
+Third-Party Services
-Third-Party Services We may integrate third-party tools such as Google Analytics for Firebase to understand usage patterns and improve app functionality.
+We may use services like Google Analytics for Firebase to analyze app usage and improve performance.

-How We Use Your Information We use the information collected to:
+2. How We Use Your Information
+Your data helps us:
+✔ Improve the app’s performance, features, and stability.
+✔ Provide customer support and respond to inquiries.
+✔ Deliver a personalized user experience.
-✔ Enhance app performance and reliability. ✔ Provide user support and respond to inquiries. ✔ Offer personalized content and features. ✔ Send updates, alerts, or promotional content (if you opt-in). ✔ Improve future versions of the Application through data insights.
+✔ Send app updates, alerts, or promotional content (if you opt in).
+✔ Analyze usage trends to guide future development.

+3. Information Sharing
-Information Sharing & Third-Party Access We do not sell or rent your personal information.
-Data may be shared in these circumstances:
+We do not sell or rent your personal information.
+However, we may share your data in the following situations:
-🔹 Service Providers: With third parties that support analytics, hosting, or payment services. 🔹 Legal Requirements: If required by law or legal process. 🔹 Business Transfers: During company restructuring, merger, or acquisition.
+🔹 With Service Providers: For hosting, analytics, and other app-related services.
+🔹 Legal Compliance: When required by law, regulation, or legal proceedings.
+🔹 Business Transfers: In the event of a merger, acquisition, or asset sale.

+4. Data Security
-Data Security We use a variety of security measures to protect your data:
+We implement strong security measures to protect your information:
-🔒 Encrypted communication and storage. 🔒 Limited access to personal data by authorized staff only. 🔒 Regular updates and vulnerability checks.
+🔒 Encrypted data transmission and secure storage.
+🔒 Access limited to authorized personnel only.
+🔒 Regular security updates and system monitoring.

+5. Your Rights and Choices
-Your Rights & Options Delete Account: You may request to delete your data by contacting us.
+Account Deletion: You can request account and data deletion by contacting us.

-Marketing Opt-Out: You can unsubscribe from promotional emails or notifications.
+Marketing Preferences: You may opt out of promotional communications at any time.

-Permissions Control: You may adjust camera, location, or push notification permissions via your device settings.
+Permissions: You can manage app permissions (e.g., camera, location, notifications) via your device settings.

+6. Data Retention
-Data Retention We retain your information as long as needed for legitimate purposes.
-Upon your deletion request, we securely erase your data in accordance with applicable laws.
+We retain your information only as long as necessary for legitimate purposes.
+Once you request deletion, we will securely remove your data in accordance with applicable laws.

+7. Children’s Privacy
-Children's Privacy This Application is not intended for children under 13.
+Our App is not intended for children under 13.
 We do not knowingly collect data from children.
-If such data is discovered, it will be deleted immediately.
+If such data is discovered, it will be deleted promptly.

+8. Updates to This Policy
-Changes to This Policy We may update this Privacy Policy periodically.
-Continued use of the Application signifies acceptance of these changes.
-You’ll be notified through in-app updates.
+This Privacy Policy may be updated from time to time.
+Continued use of the App after updates means you accept the revised policy.
+We will notify you of changes through in-app alerts.

+9. Contact Us
-Contact Us If you have any questions or concerns about this Privacy Policy or your data, please contact us at:
+If you have any questions or concerns regarding this Privacy Policy or your personal data, feel free to contact us:

 📧 Email: mohammadshaker061@gmail.com

-Thank you for using our Application! 🌟